Letting Go Of The Past

 11. Write a book

 Writing helps us process our emotions.
 We all have a unique story.
 Some of our stories are full of enormous pain from the past.
 If you don’t deal with that pain, it can keep playing over and over in our minds.
 Writing a book can sometimes help rewrite the story and help us deal with the pain in the process.
-Let go of the pain by restoring the past and writing a new future.
+Letting go of the pain by restoring the past and writing a new future is a good thing to try.

 12. Write a journal